East Avenue Medical Center

 For this subspecialty, patients’ slides are studied using the 5-headed microscope.
 Weekly discussions of the different pathologic patterns by the consultants and residents are done.

 The department conducts simple laboratory procedures such as Wood’s lamp, Potassium Hydroxide examination, gram stain, bacterial index, Tzanck smear, Starch Iodine Test, Acetowhitening test and others for confirmation of their dermatologic diagnosis.

 C. Support Groups

 One of the aims of the department is to treat each patient holistically.
 With this in mind, the Psoriasis Support Group was launched in the year 2001.
 We encourage our psoriasis patients to join our Psoriasis club, who meet once a month to discuss the different aspects of their disease.
-The other support groups are the Eczema Club which meets monthly, while the Hansen’s disease club, established in 2009, meets quarterly.
+The Eczema Club meets monthly as well.
+The Hansen’s disease club was established in 2009 and the members meet quarterly.
 These support groups aim to deal with the psychological, social, emotional and spiritual aspects of coping with the disease.

 D. Research Unit

 The research unit facilitates the conduct of non-experimental and experimental studies as well as research seminars and workshops.
 Logbooks, papers and CD’s pertaining to research are filed for use in epidemiologic studies.

 The department’s outreach program is conducted as a commitment to serve people.
 We regularly hold medical missions in the different areas within Metro Manila and in the provinces nationwide.